Background pattern

 Do not take Grazax:

-• If you are allergic (hypersensitive) to any of the excipients of this medication (listed in section 6).
+• if you are allergic (hypersensitive) to any of the excipients of this medicine (listed in section 6).

-• If you have a disease that affects your immune system.
+• if you have a disease that affects the immune system.

 Warnings and precautions:

-• If you have recently had a tooth extraction or any other type of surgery in the mouth.
-In that case, you must interrupt the treatment with Grazax for 7 days, to allow complete healing of the mouth.
+• if you have recently had a tooth extraction or any other type of mouth surgery.
+In this case, you should interrupt treatment with Grazax for 7 days to allow complete healing of the mouth.

-• If you have a severe allergy to fish.
+• if you have a severe fish allergy.

-• If you have asthma and have an acute infection of the upper respiratory tract.
-You must temporarily discontinue treatment with Grazax until the infection has resolved.
+• if you have asthma and have an acute upper respiratory tract infection.
+You should temporarily discontinue treatment with Grazax until the infection is resolved.

-Some side effects may be severe and require immediate medical treatment.
+Some side effects can be serious and require immediate medical treatment.
 Please see section 4 for symptoms.

 Children

-- Delayed shedding of the first teeth (baby teeth).
-Treatment with Grazax must be interrupted for 7 days to allow complete healing of the mouth.
+• Loss of the first teeth (milk teeth).
+Treatment with Grazax should be interrupted for 7 days to allow complete healing of the mouth.

 If you are in one of these situations, inform your doctor before starting to take Grazax.